kb-dk/ds-solr/paper/experience.md

 ```

 If you are familiar with the workings of Solr, you know that the
-datamodel (if I may label it as such) used is configured in a file
+data-model (if I may label it as such) used is configured in a file
 call `schema.xml`.
 It basically contains list of fields that can be
 used in what is referred to as `Solr documents`.
 In such a schema you
 may add